-Registrants pay an annual fee for their permit, which includes professional liability protection from the Canadian Nurses Protective Society.
+To practice within Alberta, registrants pay an annual fee for their permit, and must also hold professional liability protection from the Canadian Nurses Protective Society.
 A permit is valid for the registration year from Oct.
 1 to Sept.
 30. A discounted permit fee is available for permits from May 1 to Sept.
 30.

-To ensure operational effectiveness and fiscal stewardship, the CRNA management reviews financial results relative to budget on a monthly basis and reports to Council on a quarterly/annual basis regarding how it has met its financial and operational priorities, which are based on funding sources available.
+To ensure operational effectiveness and fiscal stewardship, the CRNA's management reviews financial results relative to the budget monthly and reports to Council on a quarterly/annual basis regarding how it has met its financial and operational priorities based on available funding sources.